chrisjamiecarter/shifts-logger/README.md

 The web api application will handle the performing of any created database migrations.

+The web api application should be started up before the console application.

 ### Prerequisites

 - .NET 8 SDK installed on your system.